verifiera/integration/Users API.md

 ```

 **Params**
 dry-run – required, false or true.
 Use dry-run=true to view changes before applying them.
-You can see if the request was executed by reading the executed value in the response.
+You can see if the request was executed by reading the "executed" value in the response.

 **Example of request body:**
 ```raw